shawnshipley/vertex-overlap/README.md

 ## Video
 ![](images/demonstration-2.gif)
 Figure 2 - You can see the `Overlapping Vertices` field update in real-time as I cancel three different extrusions.
+Then if you change to Vertex Selection mode, you can highlight which vertices are overlapping.

 ## Supported Blender Versions
 Because Vertex Overlap is packaged as an Extension, it currently supports Blender 4.2+ and newer.